Visa Traveler

 Shoes

 Shoes are the second-most essential item.
-You will be wearing them most of the time, so investment in a good pair of shoes.
+You will wear them most of the time, so invest in a good pair of shoes.
 I suggest getting a pair of hiking shoes.
 They work well for hiking/trekking but also work pretty well for walking around the city.

 I use Columbia North Plains hiking shoes.
 These are built with Omni-grip and tech-light technologies.
-Meaning, they have a great grip and are ultralight.
+Meaning, they have an excellent grip and are ultralight.
 These are the lightest hiking shoes I have found so far.
-They are also extremely comfortable.
+They are also highly comfortable.
 They held on amazingly well on my Everest Base Camp trek.
 I highly recommend these shoes.

 PRO TIP

-Wear your hiking shoes when traveling from place to place, so they won’t take up space in your bag or add weight to it.
+Wear your hiking shoes when traveling from place to place, so they won’t take up space in your bag or add weight.

 Smart Phone